nushell/nushell.github.io/book/types_of_data.md

 ## Closures

-Closures are anonymous functions that can close over variables outside their scope and can be passed as a value.
+Closures are anonymous functions that can be passed a value through parameters and *close over* (i.e. use) a variable outside their scope.
 For example, in the command `each { |it| print $it }` the closure is the portion contained in curly braces, `{ |it| print $it }`.
 Closure parameters are specified between a pair of pipe symbols (for example, `|it|`) if necessary.
 You can also use a pipeline input as `$in` in most closures instead of providing an explicit parameter: `each { print $in }`